Sirillion/smxmenuchangelog/README.md

 - The credits window has received a small touch-up to make the text easier to read.
 - Removed the A21 Main Menu animated background.
 - Introducing a new optional modlet with a new Main Menu video background created by Mumpfy for those that prefer an animated background.
+- New artwork created by Mumpfy going into the loading screens.

 ### UPDATES:
 - Updated to Quartz v3.0.0.

 ### WORK IN PROGRESS:
-- Currently modding: The Continue Game windows.
-    - Next up: The Generate New World window.
+- Currently modding: The Generate New World window.
       - Next up: The Options Menu.
+        - Next up: The Editing Tool Menu.
-        - Next up: The progress window.
+          - Next up: The Progress window.
+            - Next up: The Server Browser.